markusmoenig/CHIPcade/ChipReference.md

 - **LYRRES L Width Height**.
 Set a custom layer resolution in the form of "320 200".
 By default layers are in the resolution of the screen.
 - **LYRVIS Ld (Value|Rs)**.
 Set layer visibility.
 A value of 0 means invisible, visible otherwise.
 Default is invisible.
+- **LYRCUR Ld**.
+Set the current layer.
+The current layer is used for drawing all non-sprites content like text or shapes.
+By default set to 0.

 ## Sprites